Skip to main content

 There is no one answer to the question of how long a vaccine is effective.
 It is going to vary from person to person,” Yancey said.

-How often do you need to repeat the shingles vaccine?
-Until further research suggests otherwise, older adults generally only need to get the two-dose Shingrix series once.
+How often do you need to repeat the shingles vaccine series?
+Until further research suggests otherwise, older adults generally only need to get the two-dose shingles vaccine once.
 No Shingrix vaccine booster is currently available.
 Recommendations and the availability of boosters could change as scientists learn more about how long protection from the shingles vaccine lasts.

 Why is the shingles vaccine important for older adults?

-For older adults, the shingles vaccine provides several critical benefits in addition to lasting protection:
+For older adults, the two-dose shingles vaccine provides several critical benefits in addition to lasting protection:

 2. Decreases the chances of shingles spreading: Is shingles contagious?
 While the illness itself is not contagious in the same way a cold or the flu is, the virus that causes shingles is transmissible.
 Someone with shingles can spread the virus that causes shingles to someone who has never had chickenpox or has never vaccinated against chickenpox.
-Getting vaccinated is the only way to reduce your risk of developing shingles.
+Getting the two-dose vaccine is your best strategy for shingles prevention.

 Where can I get the shingles vaccine?